-To begin, let’s make sure we’re all on the same page about what a midlife crisis looks like.
+First, let’s ensure we’re all on the same page about a midlife crisis.

 What Is the Cause of a Midlife Crisis?

-A midlife crisis can be triggered by several factors that are either missing or present in a person’s life.
-Regret is a big motivator — some people may regret the person they married, the career they picked, or even having children (or lack thereof).
-Males and women experience midlife crises for different reasons/triggers; for men, career concerns and financial commitments frequently precipitate a midlife crisis.
-Women, on the other hand, are triggered by their assessment of personal (spiritual or otherwise) achievements.
+Several things in a person’s life, or the lack of them, can cause them to have a midlife crisis.
+Regret is a big motivator—some people may regret the person they married, the career they picked, or even having children (or a lack thereof).
+Males and women experience midlife crises for different reasons/triggers; career concerns and financial commitments frequently precipitate a midlife crisis for men.
+Conversely, women are triggered by their assessment of personal (spiritual or otherwise) achievements.